RazorSPoint/SonarQubeAsAService/README.md

 ## Architecture

 The architecture allows PaaS (platform as a service) only to leverage Azure service to the fullest.
-The following resources are being created:

-* web app with app service plan
-* Azure sql server with a database
-* application insights getting telemetry from the web app

 See the image below to get an impression of the overall architecture.

 ![Architecture](Images/Architecture-SonarQubeAsAService.svg?sanitize=true)

 The architecture tries to follow best practices for security.
 Also the access to SonarQube is restricted to Azure AD accounts only.